-Seishu Hase is one of Japan's leading crime novelists.
-He insists he "puts his life on the line for noir," and is never without praise for James Elroy, the American pioneer of noir.
-The author has repeatedly reread Elroy's novels until the covers became tattered; he calls Elroy's representative work, White Jazz, his bible.
-Incidentally, Hase's debut, Fuyajo (Sleepless Town), was published in August 1996, about half a year after the publication of the Japanese translation of White Jazz.
+Seishū Hase ( (1965–) ) is one of Japan's leading crime novelists.
+He insists he puts his life on the line for noir, and is never without praise for James Elroy, the American pioneer of noir.
+Hase repeatedly reread Elroy's novels until the covers became tattered; he calls Elroy's representative work, White Jazz, his bible.
+Incidentally, Hase's debut, Fuyajō (Sleepless Town), was published in August 1996, about half a year after the publication of the Japanese translation of White Jazz.

-Fuyajo is set in Asia's leading red-light district, Kabukicho, in Shinjuku, Tokyo, chosen for its parallels to Elroy's Los Angeles and Hong Kong.
-(The pen name Seishu Hase is the Japanese reading of Hong Kong movie star Chiau Sing Chi's name written backwards.)
-Hase drops Ryu, a young man born to Japanese and Taiwanese parents, in Kabukicho, a place unlike any other in Japan where people of different national backgrounds engage in shady activities.
-Bilingual in Japanese and Chinese, Ryu has thus far survived the underworld controlled by the Chinese, but becomes trapped between rival Chinese groups.
+Sleepless Town is set in the leading Asian red-light district of Kabuki-chō in Shinjuku, Tokyo, chosen for its parallels to Elroy's Los Angeles and Hong Kong.
+(The pen name Seishū Hase is the Japanese reading of Hong Kong movie star Stephen Chow Sing Chi's name written backwards.)
+Hase drops Ryū, a young man born to Japanese and Taiwanese parents, in Kabuki-chō, a place unlike any other in Japan where people of different national backgrounds engage in shady activities.
+Bilingual in Japanese and Chinese, Ryū has thus far survived the Chinese-controlled underworld, but now becomes trapped between rival Chinese groups.

-Hase created the setting for Fuyajo as well as the style by carefully selecting and cultivating what he had learned from his experiences as an editor and critic.
-Readers not only got a peek into the bizarre state of affairs in Kabukicho, where a meek Japanese would not dare venture, but were shocked by the author's innovative writing.
+Hase created the setting and style for the work by carefully selecting and cultivating what he had learned from his experiences as an editor and critic.
+Readers not only got a peek into the bizarre state of affairs in Kabuki-chō, where a meek Japanese would not dare venture, but were astonished by the author's innovative writing.
 The book became an instant bestseller and was made into a film.

-Hyoryugai (Hazard City), published two years later, proved that Hase's earlier success had not been a fluke.
-Takashi Miike, one of Japan's top filmmakers and a regular at international film festivals such as Cannes and Venice, directed the film version---in which the writer himself volunteered to appear.
+Hyōryūgai (The City of Lost Souls), published two years later, proved that Hase's earlier success had not been a fluke.
+Takashi Miike, one of Japan's top filmmakers and a regular at international film festivals such as Cannes and Venice, directed the film version, in which the writer himself volunteered to appear.

-Hase has a predilection and talent for featuring characters on the fringe of Japanese society, where importance is placed on homogeneity and pure-bloodedness.
-In Hyoryugai, the main character is Mario, a migrant Japanese-Brazilian laborer.
-Extremely cunning and not one to overlook any opportunities, Mario steals money and drugs and finds himself pursued by both the Japanese police and the Chinese mafia.
-The getaway drama suggests the involvement of a woman.
-With Hyoryugai, as with Fuyajo, Hase beats a dazzling action story into the minds of his readers while all the while exposing a reality the general Japanese public do not know and from which they would rather avert their eyes.
+Hase has a predilection and talent for featuring characters on the fringe of Japanese society and its all-important values of homogeneity and pure-bloodedness.
+Here the main character is Mario, a migrant Japanese-Brazilian laborer.
+Extremely cunning and always on the lookout for opportunities, Mario steals money and drugs and finds himself pursued by both the Japanese police and the Chinese mafia.
+The getaway is made even more dramatic by the involvement of a woman.
+With this work, as with Sleepless Town, Hase spins a dazzling action story for readers while also exposing a reality the general Japanese public do not know and from which they would rather avert their eyes.

-Hase, well known for his love of soccer and often appearing in the media as a commentator for the game, is highly conscious of the allegory between Japan at the mercy of globalization and the globalization of his favorite sport, and he has used it as a source of inspiration for his creative activities.
+Well known for his love of soccer and often appearing in the media as a commentator for the game, Hase is highly conscious of the parallels between the sweeping globalization of both his country and his favorite sport, and he has used it as a source of inspiration for his creative activities.

-In what might be an effort to outdo Elroy, the author has painstakingly broken down every one of his sentences to create a wholly new style.
-This newly invented touch is evident from a passage at the beginning of the book.
+In what might be an effort to outdo Elroy, Hase painstakingly pares down every one of his sentences to create a wholly new style.
+This newly invented touch is evident from a passage at the beginning of the book: